tyjo/ABC-Discsim/README.md

-# _Inference of dispersal and colonization and dispersal under a spatially-continuous coalescent model_
+# _Inference of dispersal and colonization and dispersal under a spatially-continuous coalescent model_ (in progress)

 Simulation code used for data generation in _Inference of dispersal and colonization and dispersal under a spatially-continuous coalescent model_.
-Explicit methods and results are outlined in the paper.
+This is a work in progress.

 ## Dependencies
 * Python v2.7